Mieschendahl/TacticInterpreter/README.md

 - creates a hole for the return expression

 ### `switch`
-- changes which unfilled hole is currently selected
+- changes which hole is currently selected
-- takes the index of an unfilled hole as its argument
+- takes the index of a hole as its argument

 ### `finish`
 - attempts to finalize the program